 Think of your project as an Oscar-nominated movie.
 You won, and you have to go up and give your big speech.
 Who do you thank?

-In project management, those people would be your project stakeholders—people who have a stake in your project, and have helped you get there in some way.
-Project stakeholders can be the people doing the work, the people approving the work, or even the people you’re doing the work for—but they’re all important.
+In project management, those people would be your project stakeholders—people who have a stake in your project and have helped you get there in some way.
+Project stakeholders can vary from the people doing the work to the people approving the work to the people you’re doing the work for, but they’re all important.

 In a broad sense, almost everyone can be affected by your project's outcome.
 But in project management, your project stakeholders are the people who are involved—in some capacity—in your project’s decision-making process.
 These might be important stakeholders who approve the project’s deliverables, or they might be the team members doing the work to get from point A to point B. Members of your target audience are also project stakeholders, since they’re the most impacted by the decisions you make.

 It’s important to note that not everyone who will be affected by your project has a say in how it goes.
-Key stakeholders, like the ones we’ll discuss in this article, are those that have a say in the outcome of a project.
+Key stakeholders, like the ones we’ll discuss in this article, are those who have a say in the outcome of a project.
 Knowing who your key stakeholders are can help you improve stakeholder relationships and gain buy-in from the people who matter most.

 Broadly, there are two types of project stakeholders: internal stakeholders and external stakeholders.
 Internal stakeholders are probably who you think of when you think of stakeholders.
-They include anyone who works in your company—from your direct reports to your executive leadership—who are invested in your project.
+They include anyone who works in your company—from your direct reports to executive leadership—who are invested in your project.
 On the other hand, external stakeholders are anyone outside of your organization.
 These might be customers, an agency or contractor, users, investors, suppliers, or other external contributors.

 Before you can manage stakeholder expectations, you first need to know who your project stakeholders are.
 Make sure to account for both internal and external stakeholders.
 To figure out who your project stakeholders are, ask yourself: